 - If the research underpinning your publication is funded in whole or part by the Wellcome Trust, you need to make it open access within 6 months of publication.

 - The WT policy applies to peer-reviewed research articles and non-commissioned review articles, which should be made available through PubMed Central (PMC) or Europe PMC.

 - The WT encourages – and where it pays an open access fee, requires – authors and publishers to licence research papers using the Creative Commons Attribution licence (CC-BY) so they may be freely copied and re-used (for example, for text- and data-mining purposes or creating a translation), provided that such uses are fully attributed.

 - The WT provides a block grant to the University of Oxford to pay open access charges.
 Note the fund does not cover commissioned (invited/solicited) reviews or conference proceedings, or other costs such as page and colour charges.

-- Claims procedure and form from November 2015: Download an application form and send it to firstname.lastname@example.org the publisher’s APC or article-charges request form.
+- Claims procedure and form: Download an application form and send it to firstname.lastname@example.org the publisher’s APC or article-charges request form.

 - The policy also applies to scholarly monographs and book chapters, which should be made available through PMC Bookshelf or Europe PMC, with a maximum embargo of six months.